 Eye Injury Infographic

-This infographic from the American Academy of Ophthalmology helps you visualize eye injury statistics.
-Take a few moments to review this information.
-You may find these facts give you a better appreciation for protecting your eyesight.
+This infographic from the American Academy of Ophthalmology helps these visualize eye injury statistics.
+Take a few moments to review this information to gain a better appreciation for protecting your eyesight